Skip to main content

 As with rating questions, here you can also adjust the number of labels in the scale, enable commenеs, and make them obligatory.

-You can create as many templates as you need for different purposes, to do it, complete the following steps:
+You can create as many templates as you need for different purposes.
+To do so, complete the following steps:

 1. Go to Performance > Review > Manage templates.